 Note: If you live in a city that does not have a Volunteer Coordinator yet and you are interested in taking on the role, send an email to [email protected] to find out more.

 Archie & Monty

 These are our ex-lab rats who were rescued in 2015.
-They live at our national office in Christchurch where we can look after them and give them a happy life free from cruel and unnecessary tests.
+They lived at our national office in Christchurch where looked after them and gave them a happy life free from cruel and unnecessary tests.

 Read more on their story here